 The Library welcomes children to use its facilities and services.
 However, responsibility for the behavior and well-being of children using the library rests with the parent/guardian/caregiver, not with the Library’s personnel.
 Library staff cannot supervise children in the Library.

-Children under the age of six must be with an adult and supervised at all time in all parts of the building.
+Children ages 0 to 5 must be with a parent/guardian/caregiver and supervised at all times in all parts of the building.

 Children ages 6 to 11 may read or work independently provided that the parent/guardian/caregiver is in the building.
 No children under the age of 12 are to be left unsupervised in the building.